-(aa) average exports of upland cotton during the preceding 6 marketing years; or
+(aa) average exports of upland cotton dur-

-(bb) cumulative exports of upland cotton plus outstanding export sales for the marketing year in which the quota is established.(iii) LIMITED GLOBAL IMPORT QUOTA.-The term
+(bb) cumulative exports of upland cotton plus outstanding export sales for the marketing year in which the quota is established. (iii) LIMITED GLOBAL IMPORT QUOTA.-The term

-(iii) LIMITED GLOBAL IMPORT QUOTA.-The term "limited global import quota" means a quantity of imports that is not subject to the over-quota tariff rate of a tariff-rate quota.
+"limited global import quota" means a quantity of imports that is not subject to the over-quota tariff rate of a tariff-rate quota.